SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

 # User interface: The READ/EVAL/PRINT-Loop (REPL)

 The REPL is the user interface.
-It prompts you for input by printing an asterisk '\*' in its regular mode.
+It prompts you for input by printing an asterisk '\*' in its regular mode, except on Commodore 8-bit machines, to allow using the KERNAL's screen editor.
 After reading an expression it is evaluated and the result of that evaluation is printing.
 Then it starts over, prompting you for the next expression.
 It also processes input from files and helps debugging by providing convenient one-character commands.
 REPLs can be nested, e.g. when an error occured, a new REPL is launched in debug mode, where you can provide a replacement for a faulty expression, execute code step by step and examine symbols.

 Any REPL, no matter its mode, can be terminated using the built-in QUIT function, which takes a return value for the